huntdatacenter/docs/docs/coordination/services-model.md

 Here are a list of the agreements that we need to update and the upgrade process:

 * **1. Check your data processor agreement status**: Depending on the agreement age, the new agreement model may require updates to the data processor agreement (before 2020).
-[Contact us](/contact) for a check the agreement status for your organization.
+[Contact us](/contact) to check the agreement status for your organization.

 * **2. New services agreement**: Identify your desired services center level (typically departments), download the [cloud services agreement form](/agreements/overview/#required-information-2), add information to the text file and [return to us](/contact) for agreement rendering.
 The rendered agreement will need co-signature from your data controller and services center leader.

 * **3. New data space order**: Download the new [data space order](/agreements/downloads/#data-space-order), complete the fields and [return to us](/contact) for registration.
 The new lab order requires co-signature from the services center leader.

-* **4. New lab order**: Download the new [lab order](/agreements/downloads/#lab-order) with purpose of processing, complete the fields and [return to us](/contact) for registration.
+* **4. New lab order**: Download the new [lab order](/agreements/downloads/#lab-order) with the purpose of processing, complete the fields and [return to us](/contact) for registration.
 The new lab order requires co-signature from the data space leader.